aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/create/index.md

 This lab will walk you through the steps of creating an Amazon Aurora database cluster manually, and configuring app the parameters required for the cluster components.
 At the end of this lab you will have a database cluster ready to be used in subsequent labs.

 !!! tip "Do you already know how to create a DB cluster?"
     If you are familiar with the basic concepts of Amazon Aurora MySQL, and have created a cluster in the past, you may skip this module by provisioning the lab environment using the option to have the DB cluster deployed automatically.
-See the [Deploy Environment](prereqs/environment/) prerequisites module for details on provisioning the lab environment.
+See the [Get Started](prereqs/environment/) prerequisites module for details on provisioning the lab environment.
 Skip to [Connect, Load Data and Auto Scale](/provisioned/interact/).

     If you are running these labs in a formal, organized workshop event, please follow the recommendations of your instructors, and ask any lab assistant for help if you have questions about this lab.